 Lighting Design and Stagecraft for Dance

 The art of illuminating dance is the subject of this component.
 We will examine the theoretical and practical aspects of designing lights for dance.
 Students will create original lighting designs for Dance program concerts.
-Preference will be given to seniors and graduate students.

 Performance Project - Graduate